chef/chef-web-docs/themes/docs-new/layouts/shortcodes/chef_solo_summary.md

-chef-solo is a command that executes Chef Infra Client in a way that does not require the Chef Infra Server in order to converge cookbooks. chef-solo uses Chef Infra Client's [Chef local mode](/ctl_chef_client.html#run-in-local-mode), and **does not support** the following functionality present in Chef Infra Client / server
+chef-solo is a command that executes Chef Infra Client in a way that does not require the Chef Infra Server to converge cookbooks. chef-solo uses Chef Infra Client's [Chef local mode](/ctl_chef_client.html#run-in-local-mode), and **does not support** the following functionality present in Chef Infra Client / server